Top 7 Reasons Libraries Are Good For Your Mental Health! [WRITING YOGA® PROMPT #2020]

-How Do You Handle the Unexpected?
-[When Summer Came Back: WRITING YOGA® PROMPT #2021]
+How to Handle the Unexpected [WRITING YOGA® PROMPT #2021]

 Last week we wore winter boots.
 Today, I jumped in my 10 foot wide pool.
 Good thing I didn't close it early.